webpack-contrib/webpack-hot-client/README.md

 `webpack` itself and the way that it processes options and entries.
 For users of webpack v4+ that go the zero-config route, you must specify an `entry` option.

+It's also worth noting that `webpack-hot-client` adds `HotModuleReplacementPlugin` and the necessary entries to your `webpack` config for you at runtime.
+Including the plugin in your config manually while using this module may produce unexpected or wonky results.

 ### Express

 For setting up the module for use with an `Express` server, try the following: